yasassri/openshift-wso2-apim/README.md

-# banco-pichincha
+# APIM Deployment on Openshift
-Artefacts that are developed for Banco Pichincha
+Artefacts to deploy APIM on Openshift